 In court it was said Higgins hit Hartley on the nose, saying: “I’ll help thee to kill him,” to which Whittaker replied: “Aye, do, lad.”
 They were bound over to keep the peace for six months, although the magistrates appeared to have some sympathy with them saying they would also have bound over Hartley too, had he not been the complainant.

-One company he’s thought to be associated with was Lee, Watson and Aiton who built the line between Baitool and Oomrawattee.
+Another railway contracting partnership John Whittaker’s thought to be associated with was Lee, Watson and Aiton who built the line between Baitool and Oomrawattee.
 Another company he had links to was Wythe and Jackson which had contracts with the East Indian Company.
-But through either bad judgement or just bad luck, in 1860 he went bankrupt again!
+Through either bad judgement or just bad luck it’s understood that in 1860 he went bankrupt again.

-John Whittaker appears never to have returned home to Oulton.
-Family legend has it that he lost his life after being robbed by his servant who was trying to steal the company payroll.
+Between 1857 and his death John Whittaker appears not to have returned home to England.
+Despite the cause of death being what appears to have been disease a family legend developed that he had lost his life after being robbed by his servant who was trying to steal the company payroll.

 Back in Woodlesford his first business partner, George Lockwood, went from strength to strength bringing up a family of seven children.
 He continued to sell musical instruments eventually handing over the business to his eldest son, Walter, who was the organist at Woodlesford church for nearly 50 years.

-After the death of Admiral Brear Walter took over his premises and lived at Fairfield cottage on the corner of Quarry Hill and Aberford Road and on his death in 1927 he handed over to his son Sydney who worked there until he retired.
-He was 83 when he died in 1962.
+After the death of Admiral Brear Walter took over his premises and lived at Fairfield Cottage on the corner of Quarry Hill and Aberford Road, opposite the Whittaker’s house.
+On his death in 1927 he handed over to his son Sydney who worked there until he retired.
+The building was then bought and renovated by joiner Brian Westwood.

 John Whittaker’s daughter, Annie, appears to have had little contact with her father’s family and following the deaths of her granny Lee from old age, her half-sister from tuberculosis, and her mother from cancer she was left alone in Woodlesford in 1873 when she was just 19 years old.

 With nowhere else to go she decided to leave the village and travelled to live with her mother’s sister, Elizabeth, who was still in St. Petersburg married to businessman Issac Moss.
-There two years later Annie married John Simpson from Northumberland, a civil engineer who had a contract to design branches to the main Russian railway lines.
+There, in 1875, Annie married John Simpson from Northumberland, a civil engineer who had a contract to design branches to the main Russian railway lines.

 The couple had a large family.
 They lived in Novgorod, went for holidays in Estonia and never returned to live in England.
 Annie died in 1904 a few weeks short of her 50th birthday.
 Her descendants live all over the world.